 - Foreign Taxes (statement showing foreign taxes paid)

-- Traditional and Roth IRA contributions – check the 2012 IRA contribution and deduction limits
+- Traditional and Roth IRA Contributions – make IRA contributions up to the April deadline, check the traditional IRA and Roth limits

 - Keogh, SEP, Simple 401k self-employment plan contributions